What is a YouTube Analytics dashboard?

 Counts the number of times users have clicked on a digital advertisement to reach an online property.

-A count of the total number of times digital advertisements display on someone’s screen within the publisher's network.
+Ad impressions are a count of the total number of times digital advertisements display on someone’s screen within the publisher's network.

 A count of the number of people who viewed your ads at least once.

-The amount of money spent on specific ad variations within a specific campaign or ad set.
+Ad Spend is the amount of money spent on specific ad variations within a specific campaign or ad set.

 Cost per Thousand (CPM)